 Onigiri, Japanese rice balls or rice triangles with savory fillings, are great to eat on the go.
-This recipe provides an easy step-by-step guide for how to make onigiri at home.
+This recipe provides an easy step-by-step guide for how to make onigiri rice balls at home.

 An Easy Onigiri Recipe